nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 > 48.16 37.92 49.17 42.22 52.64 61.46 46.82 48.59 51.35 51.45 50.82 52.68 23.78 46.94 58.84 41.86 54.86 61.83 61.69 43.88

 > What is the best estimate of the population mean?
 Determine a 95% confidence interval.
 Interpret the result.
-Would it be reasonable to conclude that the population mean is \$50?
-What about \$60?
+Would it be reasonable to conclude that the population mean is USD 50?
+What about USD 60?

 ## Confidence intervals for the population proportion